squinkylabs/SqHarmony/docs/phasepatterns.md

 # Squinktronix Phase Patterns manual

-This module is under test at the moment.
-This means:

-* The panel is not finalized.
-* The feature set may change.
-* The patch format may change, such that patches saved with this module may not load correctly in future versions.
-* There are probably bugs.

 ## What it does

-Phase Patterns is very simple - it takes an input clocks and delays it.
+Phase Patterns is very simple - it takes an input clock and delays it.
 The delay is in metric units, not absolute time.
 So, when the input clock rate changes, so does the shift amount.
 Here is a simple example:

-* Regular clocks running into the clock input.
+* Regular clock running into the clock input.
 * Shift set to .5.

 The output clock will be at the same rate (tempo) as the input clock, but it will be delayed by half a clock.
 If the clocks are perhaps quarter notes, the output will be shifted/delayed by an eighth note.

 There is also a built in shift generator that will over the course of 'n' clocks delay the output by 'm' clock.
-This is referred to as the "RIB generator", for "Reich In a Box", the original name of the modules.
+This is referred to as the "RIB generator", for "Reich In a Box", the original name of the module.

 There are many, many uses for this clock shifter, and most can be "unlocked" by feeding clever signals into the shift CV input.